jolyne-mangeot/pokemon/README.md

 TIP: reduce the hp of the enemy pokemon to have an easier time catching it

 #### Run
 Attempt to escape combat.
-Has a chance to fail
+Has a chance to fail.

+Failure will switch to the enemy's turn and success will send you back to the main menu.